wsjwong/gantt-chart-for-team-lead/README.md

 # Gantt Chart for Team Leader

-A modern SaaS application for project management with Gantt chart functionality, built with Next.js, Tailwind CSS, and Supabase.
-This tool simplifies project planning and replaces fragile Google Sheets with a robust, role-based project management system.
+A modern SaaS application for team-based project management with Gantt chart functionality, built with Next.js, Tailwind CSS, and Supabase.
+This tool is specifically designed for team leaders to manage their teams and projects, replacing fragile Google Sheets with a robust, role-based team management system.

 ## Features

 ### 🎯 Core Functionality
 - **Dark Theme UI** - Modern, professional dark interface
-- **Role-Based Access Control** - Admin and Team Member roles with appropriate permissions
+- **Role-Based Access Control** - Team Leader and Team Member roles with appropriate permissions
-- **Project Management** - Create and manage multiple projects
+- **Team Management** - Create and manage multiple teams
+- **Project Management** - Create projects within teams
 - **Task Assignment** - Assign tasks to team members with timeline management
 - **Progress Tracking** - Visual progress indicators and status updates
-- **Team Collaboration** - Add team members to projects and manage permissions
+- **Team Collaboration** - Add team members and manage permissions

 ### 👥 User Roles

-#### Admin
+#### Team Leader
-- Full access to all project features
+- Full access to all team and project features
-- Create and manage projects
+- Create and manage teams
+- Create projects within their teams
 - Add/remove team members
 - Assign tasks to any team member
 - View and edit all tasks
-- Manage project settings
+- Manage team and project settings

 #### Team Member
+- View teams they belong to
-- View assigned projects
+- View projects within their teams
 - Update progress on assigned tasks only
 - View project timeline and team members
-- Cannot create projects or manage other users
+- Cannot create teams or manage other users

 ## Tech Stack